espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Scouring Pulse.md

 * * *

 You inundate the area with concentrated vitality energy, which scours away the stain of undeath.
 Each creature in the area takes 6d8 vitality damage and must attempt a basic Reflex save.
 Creatures that fail the save also take 1d8 persistent,vitality damage.
 Creatures that take persistent vitality damage from scouring pulse are wreathed in a heatless halo of light.
-They emit bright light in a 5-foot radius preventing them from being [[Concealed]]; if the creature is [[Invisible]], they're concealed while affected by scouring pulse, rather than being undetected.
+They emit bright light in a 5-foot radius preventing them from being [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]]; if the creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Invisible]], they're concealed while affected by scouring pulse, rather than being undetected.

 * * *